Chiltern Railways (1996–2026): Rolling stock

 Chiltern Railways inherited a fleet of 34 Turbo diesel multiple units (DMUs) from British Rail.
 From the franchise's onset in July 1996, the company publicly promised to introduce new rolling stock.
 During December 2004, a further five Class 165s were transferred from First Great Western Link.
 Between 2003 and 2005, all 39 Class 165s were overhauled by Bombardier at Ilford EMU Depot; during this work, air conditioning units were installed throughout the fleet, while the hopper opening windows were removed; a first-class seating area was also implemented.
 As the fleet had been designed for suburban use, rather than InterCity travel, the Class 165s tend to be concentrated on services to Aylesbury and Banbury, although this stock can also be found operating the service between Birmingham and Leamington Spa.

-Chiltern ordered several batches of Clubman DMUs.
-Between 1998 and 2004, these entered revenue service, the company eventually operated nine three-car and ten four-car sets.
-These operate across the network.

 During April 2003, Chiltern restored a single Bubble Car for use on the to shuttles.
 In May 2011, a second Class 121 followed after being overhauled at Tyseley TMD.
 During March 2013, a third Class 121 (121032) was acquired from Arriva Trains Wales for use as a spare parts donor.
 On 19 May 2017, the Chiltern Bubble cars ran for the last time, as their age made spare parts increasingly difficult to obtain.

 In January 2008, Chiltern ordered four two-coach Turbostars; these entered service during June 2011.
 Because they cannot be fitted with the tripcock safety equipment necessary to operate on London Underground lines, none of the Class 172s can operate via unless attached to a Class 165 or Class 168 DMU.
 Although initially intended for use on all-stations services out of London, they frequently operated as far afield as Birmingham.
 During mid-2021, all of Chiltern's Class 172s were leased to West Midlands Trains for use with their existing Class 172 fleet pending the delivery of DMUs.
 In December 2021, it was later announced that the Class 172/1 fleet would not be returning to Chiltern once the Class 196s enter service with WMT.

 Starting in December 2010, Chiltern began operating two peak-hour loco-hauled services consisting of a diesel locomotive hauling a rake of Mark 3 coaches and a Driving Van Trailer.
 A single set was initially hired from fellow DB Regio subsidiary Wrexham & Shropshire to operate a to service while another was made up of some DB-Regio-owned Mark 3s painted in British Rail blue/grey and Virgin Trains livery and operated from to London Marylebone.